Fewer than 3.05 tonnes maximum unladen weight

 A motorhome has the potential to radically change your life.
 Including your outlook on life, the way you socialise, the hobbies that you enjoy, and more.
 Here are some of — in our opinion — the best lifestyle opportunities that you explore once you’re behind the wheel:

 Shows are great places to expand your knowledge and experience of motorhome life.
-Not only are they opportunities to see and touch the latest models, but they are also exhibitions for the latest must-have accessories.
+Not only are they opportunities to see and touch the latest models, they are also exhibitions for the latest must-have accessories.

 They are great places to spend a spring or summer’s day, and often come equipped with live demonstrations, talks, food and entertainment (such as live music).
 And there are always experts waiting to answer any questions you might have.